Positive braid knots of maximal topological 4-genus: Positive braids and trees

-More precisely, it is shown that the topological 4--genus equals one while the ordinary genus equals two.
+More precisely, it is shown that the topological 4-genus equals one while the ordinary genus equals two.
 In this example, we carry out the same computation for $\partial\widetilde T$, $\partial\widetilde E$ and $\partial\widetilde Y$.
-For reasons of self--containedness, we also repeat the computation for $\partial\widetilde X$.
-Number the vertices of the linking patterns in Figure~\ref{tildas} from top to bottom (and from left to right if several vertices are on the same level).
+For reasons of self-containedness, we also repeat the computation for $\partial\widetilde X$.
+Number the vertices of the linking patterns in Figure~\ref{tildas} from top to bottom (and from left to right if several vertices are on the same level, as indicated for $\widetilde T$ in Figure~\ref{tildas}).
 As a basis for the first homology, take the core curves of the corresponding Hopf bands with the chosen numbering.
 In this basis, consider the subspaces